stanlee321/elecciones2019-bolivia-microsoft-azure-udacity-project/README.md

 We think that the MONK library is not resizing correctly our image in this high level interface

-We have not enought time for test the native tensorflow object detection library, by this reason we leave this apprach for get to work the remaining 32% of the images.
+We have not enought time for test the native tensorflow object detection library or another models, by this reason we leave this approach for get to work the remaining 32% of the images.

 ## Count of votes.

-Since we labeled our Regions of Interest, we can start to count the numbers inside the boxes.
+Since we labeled our Regions of Interest, we can start to count the numbers inside the boxes with another bit of work of computer vision.